Dialectical Behavioral Therapy (DBT)

 How can I receive DBT at Columbia?

-Search our providers for a therapist or psychiatrist who might be a good fit.
+Search our providers for a therapist or psychiatrist with expertise in DBT.

 Article written by: